 How to Identify, Harvest, and Prepare Pokeweed and Poke Sallet

 Pokeweed can be found throughout the majority of the Continental United States but is far more prevalent in the central and eastern states of the South.
 It is a poisonous weed, related to nightshade, but if prepared for consumption correctly, it is actually considered a delicacy by many denizens of the rural United States.
-In fact, in its cooked form, pokeweed is so popular that many Southern states hold yearly festivals in the early spring to commemorate it.
+In fact, in its cooked form, pokeweed is so popular that many states, especially those in the South, hold yearly festivals in the early spring to commemorate it.

-In this article, I will give you an overview of the dangers of this weed, how and when one might harvest it in relative safety, and then detail a popular way to prepare this dish in a true Southern fashion (in that order).
+In this article, I will give you an overview of the potential dangers of this weed, how and when one might harvest it in relative safety, and then detail a popular way to prepare this dish.

 About the Poisonousness of Pokeweed

 Let's start by discussing all the ways that pokeweed can harm and/or kill you.
 It is worthy of note that no U.S. food organization endorses the consumption of pokeweed regardless of how it is prepared.

 That being said, I would like to add that this dish has never harmed anyone I know that was aware of how to properly prepare it, and even the stories I’ve heard of an unwitting guest or relative finding a bowl of the uncooked leaves in a kitchen and mistaking them for spinach or some other edible, raw, green leafy, only ended with a day’s bout of diarrhea.

 In addition, if, for example, pork is improperly prepared, it too can harm and/or kill a person.
 The FDA and the like are fine with giving pork the green light.
 My point is that foraging is becoming increasingly popular these days, and whether or not you choose to prepare and eat this salad is entirely up to you.
 It isn’t illegal, and if you are the sort of person who can follow directions and knows how to avoid cross-contamination, this recipe might be for you.